 * Brent crude set for Q3 rise of nearly 16 pct

-NEW YORK, Sept 20 (Reuters) - Oil prices rose nearly 2 percent on Wednesday, despite a rise in U.S. crude inventories, with the market heading for its largest third-quarter gain in 13 years after the Iraqi oil minister said OPEC and its partners were considering extending or deepening output cuts.
+NEW YORK, Sept 20 (Reuters) - Oil prices settled up 2 percent on Wednesday despite a rise in U.S. crude inventories, with the market heading for its largest third-quarter gain in 13 years after the Iraqi oil minister said OPEC and its partners were considering extending or deepening output cuts.

-Crude prices were on course for a rise of nearly 16 percent this quarter, which would make this year's performance the strongest for the third quarter since 2004.
+Crude prices were on course for a nearly 16 percent rise this quarter, which would make this year's performance the strongest for the third quarter since 2004.

 U.S. crude oil stockpiles jumped last week as imports and production increased, the U.S. Energy Information Administration said, as operations resumed from the impact of Hurricane Harvey which hit the Gulf Coast on Aug.
 25.

 Crude inventories rose for a third straight week, building by 4.6 million barrels, about a million more barrels than forecast.

 "The impact of Hurricane Harvey can still be seen in today's larger-than-expected build in the U.S. commercial crude stockpile," said Abhishek Kumar, Senior Energy Analyst at Interfax Energy's Global Gas Analytics in London.
 "However, this has had limited impact in dissipating the bullish sentiment prevailing in the market."

 The Brent/WTI spread WTCLc1-LCOc1 widened 36 cents to settle at negative $5.60.
 Because of the depressed price of U.S. crude compared to Brent, the spread is now the widest in more than two years.

 "The hurricane widened it out," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management, pointing out that U.S. inventories and global inventories have different narratives because of Harvey.